tasmota/docs/docs/Buttons-and-Switches.md

 If you still need to use SwitchTopic read on!

 **`SwitchTopic 0`**

- _Default mode_
+:    _Default mode_

     By default a switch controls the corresponding power state and doesn't send any MQTT messages itself.

     No MQTT message will be published on account of the new switch state.
 The message you see in console is the new power state that is controlled and not the switch state.

 **`SwitchTopic 1`**

-_Sets MQTT switch topic to device %topic%_
+:    _Sets MQTT switch topic to device %topic%_

     When changing the state of the switch an MQTT message is sent to the device topic with the payload according to `SwitchMode` set.

     !!! example
         Device topic _tasmota_ with `SwitchMode 3` yields the following message: `MQT: cmnd/tasmota/POWER = TOGGLE`

         Notice the _cmnd_ instead of the _stat_ at the beginning.

     This is the same as sending an MQTT commands to this device, the device power state will be set to the defined state.

 **`SwitchTopic <value>`**

-_Set switch topic to a custom topic (32 characters max)_
+:    _Set switch topic to a custom topic (32 characters max)_

     This will send an MQTT message to a custom defined topic similarly to option 1.

     In the following example, we set the topic to `tasmota02` with `SwitchTopic tasmota02`.

     !!! example
         Device topic _tasmota_ with `SwitchMode 1` and custom topic _tasmota02_ yields the following message: `MQT: cmnd/tasmota02/POWER = ON`

->
->If you have another device with the topic _tasmota02_ this action will turn on its power while not affecting anything on the _tasmota_ device.
+        If you have another device with the topic _tasmota02_ this action will turn on its power while not affecting anything on the _tasmota_ device.

 #### SwitchTopic Summary